-We all know that you don’t need a rooster to get an egg right?
+We all know that you don’t need a rooster to get an egg, right?
 Our hens will lay an egg daily with or without any assistance from the male sex.

 Spring Fever – Mating Season

-Courtship, mating and raising brood starts in the springtime.
-The increase in daylight energizes the hormones and the increase in hormones leads to procreation behaviors.
+Courtship, mating, and raising brood starts in the springtime.
+The increase in daylight energizes the hormones, and the increase in hormones leads to procreation behaviors.

-The pineal gland in the chickens brain detects the increase in light – this in turn stimulates the manufacture of androgen, estrogen and progesterone – the hormones responsible for increasing egg production and broodiness.
+The pineal gland in the chicken’s brain detects the increase in light – this, in turn, stimulates the manufacture of androgen, estrogen, and progesterone – the hormones responsible for increasing egg production and broodiness.

 Most of these ‘secondary’ brooders will not sit for 21 days, so placing eggs under them is probably a waste of time, but occasionally one will see it through!

 It’s a bit like a rooster tango – he will approach the hen from the side, dropping a wing near to the ground and do a little fancy footwork around her.

-Hens’ are no easy mark though – they will have evaluated his merits as a suitor.
+Hens’ are no easy mark, though – they will have evaluated his merits as a suitor.
 Does he provide food?
 Is he a good protector?
 Is he healthy?

-If it turns out to be nothing of interest to the hen she will brush him off, so he has to be on top form in several arenas of showmanship and ability in order to win her approval.
+If it turns out to be nothing of interest to the hen, she will brush him off, so he must be on top form in several arenas of showmanship and ability to win her approval.

-Very occasionally, a hen will take a dislike to the rooster and may never mate with him at all, but this is rather unusual.
+Occasionally, a hen will dislike the rooster and may never mate with him at all, but this is rather unusual.

-If you are witnessing a mating for the first time you can be forgiven for thinking it’s more akin to rape than ‘love’ but fortunately the hens don’t see it that way.
+If you are witnessing a mating for the first time, you can be forgiven for thinking it’s more akin to rape than ‘love,’ but fortunately, the hens don’t see it that way.

-A rooster can adequately cover up to around 15 hens, but in reality he likely will have favorites that he will tend to more frequently.
+A rooster can adequately cover up to around 15 hens, but in reality, he likely will have favorites that he will tend to more frequently.

-The optimum time for mating is early morning when his sperm load can be anywhere between 100 million – 5 billion sperm!
+The optimum time for mating is early morning, when his sperm load can be anywhere between 100 million – 5 billion sperm!